webjsx/webjsx-router/README.md

-# Bloom: An experimental Web Components framework
+# Bloom: An experimental Web Component framework

 Bloom is an experimental approach to managing front-end state using Web Components and Asynchronous Generators.
 Under the hood, it uses `bloom-router` and `webjsx`.